-- a fold down roll bar. - a wiring harness that is pre-wired for optional accessories. - an electronic information gauge that includes a tachometer, speedometer, fuel gauge, hour meter, and temperature gauge.
-The information gauge also includes warning lights and alarms for the engine coolant temperature, hydraulic oil temperature, low voltage, and low engine oil pressure, along with a parking brake indicator. - a complete electrical system circuit breaker and battery disconnect. - an automotive pull style parking brake. - a hydraulic oil cooler with a thermostatically controlled fan.
+- · a fold down roll bar. - a computer controlled onboard diagnostic system for the electrical circuits. - a wiring harness that is pre-wired for optional accessories. - an electronic instrument panel that includes a tachometer, speedometer, fuel gauge, hour meter, and temperature gauge. - a six function warning gauge and alarm that includes the engine coolant temperature, hydraulic oil temperature, engine oil temperature, low voltage, low engine oil pressure, and a parking brake indicator. - a complete electrical system circuit breaker and battery disconnect. - an automotive pull style parking brake. - a hydraulic oil cooler with a thermostatically controlled, reversible fan.